Oscar nominee 'Timbuktu' tackles everyday view of radical Islam

 LOS ANGELES Abderrahmane Sissako, the director of Mauritania's Oscar-nominated film "Timbuktu," says in a matter-of-fact tone reminiscent of his sober drama that his task was simply an exercise in humanizing harsh life under radical Islam.

-Interspersed between scenes of the occupation is the tragic tale of a cattle herder who accidentally kills a fisherman in a dispute and has no defense in the religious courts.
+Interspersed between scenes of the occupation is the tragic tale of a cattle herder who accidentally kills a fisherman in a dispute and has no defence in the religious courts.

 "The role of the artist is to be the witness of life," Sissako told Reuters.
 "Timbuktu" is sparsely-populated Mauritania's first Academy Award nomination for best foreign language picture.